 Swiss Medical Weekly, which began publication in 1871 as “Correspondenz-Blatt für Schweizer Aerzte”, is an international peer-reviewed medical journal following the Public Service Open Access model (PSOA, also known as Platinum or Diamond Open Access).
 Public Service Open Access means that the articles are published fully open access and that the journal does not charge any APCs (article-processing charges).
-Articles are uploaded continuously to www.smw.ch and the abstracts are additionally published every other week in the print journal Swiss Medical Forum, which is sent to all members of the Swiss Medical Association FMH.
+Articles are published continuously online.
+Information on newly published articles also appears in the print journal Swiss Medical Forum, which is sent to all members of the Swiss Medical Association FMH.